 Dogs shake themselves (the same shake they do when they get out of the water) to ease tension or to signal they are moving on from one thing to another.
+Sometimes they “shake it off” if they are mildly stressed, excited or don’t want to do something.

-It’s like a re-set button.
+It’s like a re-set button or a transition.

 You’ve probably noticed your dog shaking his body immediately after meeting a new dog, after ending a play session or after returning from a walk.
+He’s simply saying, “done with that, moving on now.”

 If you watch two dogs at play, the wrestling and tumbling and chasing might escalate until one lets out a growl or a yelp.
 Then, both dogs will do the body shake.
 Play might end completely as they walk off to find something new.
 Or, they might start to play again but with less energy.